Images of South America

 Rio de la Plata, Argentina (image above).
-In addition to the Atlantic Ocean (eastern horizon), three important water features of Argentina’s central east coast are apparent in this high-oblique, southeast-looking photograph—the Paraná River (South America’s second largest drainage basin), the southward-flowing Uruguay River, and the muddy Rio de la Plata.
+In addition to the Atlantic Ocean, three important water features of Argentina’s central east coast are apparent in this photograph: the Paraná River (South America’s second largest drainage basin), the southward-flowing Uruguay River, and the muddy Rio de la Plata.
 Paraná’s delta, measuring more than 275 km in length and averaging 50 km in width, appears dark green in this northwest-southeast orientation.
 The delta is composed of numerous meandering and interbraided streams and channels that make it subject to occasional severe flooding.
 The silt-laden main watercourse is observable at various points within this flood prone area.
 The southward-flowing Uruguay River, which has a very high level of sediment, passes east of the mouth of the Paraná River delta.
 The merging of these two rivers with their high levels of silt almost always produces an extremely muddy Rio de la Plata.
 The interfluvial area of the Paraná and Uruguay Rivers, known as the Mesopotamia of South America, is composed of floodplain and gently rolling, well-drained land.
 Montevideo, capital of Uruguay near the northeast limit of the Rio de la Plata, and Buenos Aires, capital of Argentina at the southern end of the Paraná River delta, are not identifiable on this scale (NASA 1990).

 Los Glaciares National Park, Argentina (image right).
 The park encompasses mountains, lakes, forests, and glaciers in the Andes along the Chilean border.
 The United Nations Educational, Scientific and Cultural Organization declared this area a World Heritage Site in 1981.
 The park provides a home for guanacos, pumas, foxes, and many bird and fish species.